Last Chance - Mother's Day Sale

 In this article

-If you’re one of the millions of people living with Hashimoto’s hypothyroidism, you’re likely no stranger to the uncomfortable and sometimes painful symptom of bloating.
+If you’re one of the millions of people living with Hashimoto’s hypothyroidism, you’re likely no stranger to an uncomfortable and sometimes painful symptom: bloating.

 In general, bloating is a relatively common gastrointestinal (GI) symptom, and almost everyone experiences it at some point.
 Bloating is often described as a feeling of fullness, tightness, or swelling in the stomach area.
 While there are many causes of bloating, we will focus on one cause: Hashimoto’s hypothyroidism.

-Hashimoto’s thyroiditis is an autoimmune thyroid disease in which the immune system attacks the tissues of the thyroid gland.
+Hashimoto’s thyroiditis is an autoimmune disease in which the immune system attacks the tissues of the thyroid gland.
 Over time, this causes chronic inflammation in the thyroid and leads to hypothyroidism.
-People with hypothyroidism have an underactive thyroid gland that doesn’t produce enough thyroid hormone.
-Therefore, Hashimoto’s hypothyroidism is defined as hypothyroidism that’s caused by Hashimoto’s.
+People with hypothyroidism have an underactive thyroid gland and reduced thyroid hormone production.
+Therefore, Hashimoto’s hypothyroidism is defined as a hypothyroid condition caused by Hashimoto’s.

 Ahead, we’ll look at why people with Hashimoto’s hypothyroidism experience bloating and ways to manage it.